wormhole-foundation/wormhole/docs/protocol.md

 We'll create a portable "action blob" with a threshold signature to allow anyone to relay action approvals between chains.
 We call this structure: **VAA** (Verifiable Action Approval).

-A validator action approval leads to information symmetry i.e. if the validators have submitted a VAA to a token lockup on Solana, this VAA can be used to unlock the tokens on the specified foreign chain, it also proves to the Solana chain that the lockup is not refundable as it can provably be claimed (as long as safety guarantees are not broken and except for the case of a guardian set change which is discussed later).
+A validator action approval guarantees eventual consistency across chains - if the validators have submitted a VAA to a token lockup on Solana, this VAA can be used to unlock the tokens on the specified foreign chain.

 While for the above mentioned transfers from Solana => foreign chain we use Solana for data availability of the VAAs, in the other direction data availability i.e. the guardians posting the VAA on the foreign chain (where the transfer